Feb 14, 2014 - Research

 Since correlations can be misleading in other ways, one of 23andMe’s computational biologists, Aaron Kleinman, looked a little deeper.
 Aaron computed the effect size of an individual’s phenotype on their spouse’s phenotype, controlling for age and ethnicity.
 Even when the effect size is strong, it is still important to note that that doesn’t indicate causation either.
 We don’t know why couples share some of these phenotypes.

-And this doesn’t give us any special insight into why people fall in love.
-It could be that they share interests in common, but those shared interests could also come after they became a pair.
+And this doesn’t give us any unique insight into why people fall in love.
+It could be that they share interests in common, but those shared interests could also come after they become a pair.
 For example, we found strong odds ratios for people who were former smokers being coupled together.
 Maybe overcoming their shared history of kicking the habit brought them together.
 Maybe not.
-We also found individuals who frequented drive-through food establishments paired with others who did the same, and we found that individuals who could speak a second language paired with partners who also spoke a second language.
+We also found individuals who frequented drive-through food establishments paired with others who did the same, and we found individuals who could speak a second language paired with partners who also spoke a second language.
 Some of these correlations seem to make intuitive sense to us.
 For example, if you’re with someone who goes to drive-through food places, odds are you’ll likely go too.

 It is also important to note what we did not find.
 There is no way to determine if two individuals are a couple just by looking at their DNA.
 Still, we found a lot of correlations.